Maharishi Mahesh Yogi: Further growth of the TM movement (1968–1990)

-In the mid 1970s, the Maharishi's U.S. movement was operating 370 TM centres manned by 6,000 TM teachers.
+In the mid 1970s, the Maharishi's U.S. movement was operating 370 TM centres staffed by 6,000 TM teachers.
 At that time, the Maharishi also began approaching the business community via an organisation called the American Foundation for SCI (AFSCI), whose objective was to eliminate stress for business professionals.
 His TM movement came to be increasingly structured along the lines of a multinational corporation.

 The teaching of TM and the Science of Creative Intelligence in a New Jersey public school was stopped when a US court, in 1977, declared the movement to be religious, and ruled adoption of TM by public organisations to be in breach of the separation of church and state (First Amendment).